-This BBQ Pork Chops on Stove are made with bone-in pork chops, olive oil, ketchup, Worcestershire sauce, marmalade, garlic, lemon juice, and horseradish.
+This Pork Chops with Sweet and Sour Glaze Recipe is made with bone-in pork chops, olive oil, ketchup, Worcestershire sauce, marmalade, garlic, lemon juice, and horseradish.

 These pork chops are very satisfying and made with a healthier barbecue.
 The combination of the Worcestershire, lemon juice, and horseradish is to die for.
 This is an easy stovetop pork chops and they are super family friendly.
 I used only a teaspoon of red pepper flakes, but if you like the spice feel free to use more.
 This dish makes an easy dinner for any night of the week.